diegobernardessv/diegobernardessv/README.md

 Logistics is the first vertical, but the platform is designed to scale into procurement, HR, finance, and compliance workflows.

-My long-term goal is to build a global SaaS company focused on operational automation.
+**Long-term mission:** build a global SaaS company focused on operational automation.

 ---